 Beginning in Fall 2014, she will pursue a Masters of Public Health: Community Health concentration, as well as a Graduate Certificate in Healthcare Translation and Interpreting from East Tennessee State University, with the goal of becoming a nationally certified medical interpreter.
 Ms. Gray is bilingual (English/Spanish) and has some reading knowledge of Catalán.

 “Environment, State, and Society in the Caribbean and Latin America”

-Oscar is an Assistant Professor of Africana and Latin American Studies at UNC Charlotte.
+Oscar de la Torre is an Assistant Professor of Africana and Latin American Studies at UNC Charlotte.
 A specialist in Latin American History with a special focus on Brazil and the African Diaspora, he investigates the history and current political movements of black peasants in Amazonia and throughout the Americas, and has recently co-edited a special issue of Spain’s Boletín Americanista on post-emancipation societies, and another one at Ofo: Journal of Transatlantic Studies, on Community Engagement and Citizen Empowerment in Africa and the African Diaspora.
 He is currently writing a book manuscript based on his dissertation and tentatively titled Leaving Behind the Big Snake: A History of Black Amazonia, 1850-1950.
 Engaged in a permanent dialogue and exchange of ideas with scholars from the U.S., Europe, and Brazil, Dr. De la Torre is also interested in the study of comparative race and racism across the Diaspora, and in the broader fields of Atlantic and Environmental History.
 Beyond scholarship, Dr. De la Torre likes to watch Peppa Pig and to play board games with his kids and his wife.

-College Educators Research Fellowship
+Our 2013 College Educators Research Fellows

 Project Title: Restructure, Re-envision, and Reignite: Bringing new life to an online culture course